-Some people believe that not Yap Ah Loy, but Raja Abdullah was founder of Kuala Lumpur, since Raja Abdullah had already sent tin miners to look for tin years before Yap Ah Loy arrived in the area now called KL.
+Some people believe that not Yap Ah Loy, but Raja Abdullah was the founder of Kuala Lumpur since Raja Abdullah had already sent tin miners to look for tin years before Yap Ah Loy arrived in the area now called KL.

 All was not well.
 Even under the British, KL residents were fed up with oppression and second-class citizenship in their own country.
 Gradually over the next 12 years, the British lost their control and influence in Malaysia.

 Kuala Lumpur remained the capital of the country, even though the city did not have its own administration and right.
 KL’s first municipal election was held on 16 February 1952.
 In 1957, Malays demanded independence from Great Britain and got it when the British left the country.

 The city did not complete its constitution until 1972 when it became an independent government and christened its own National Palace.

 Along with many great infrastructure buildings, the British legacy is that many Malayans are fluent in English and they learned how to manage a growing economy with a low crime rate.

 From 1981 onwards, the city developed at an even faster rate than before, this was partly due to the work of the Prime Minister at that time, Dr. Mahathir.
 With his ‘Vision 2020’ he transformed Malaysia into a modern country, and the capital KL became the resemblance of that.

 Petronas Towers has become the symbol of the city.
 It’s modern yet, the traditional design symbolizes that an Islamic country partakes in modern development.
 KL has also built an extensive network of highways, railroads, and rapid transit in one of the Top 10 Metro Areas of Asia.